Quantum key distribution with correlated sources: Introduction

-In this paper, we present a general and simple framework to guarantee the security of QKD in the presence of arbitrary pulse correlations.
-The key idea is very easy yet very useful, that is, we regard the leaked information encoded into the correlations of subsequent pulses as a side-channel for each of the pulses.
-Effectively, we show that the presence of pulse correlations in QKD can be modelled by considering the preparation of states which are more orthogonal than the original ones but do not contain pulse correlations.
-Key features of our method include: (1) when combined with the generalised loss-tolerant (GLT) protocol \cite{pereira}, it can guarantee the security of QKD with practical devices that suffer from most source imperfections, i.e., SPFs and side-channels (including mode dependencies, THAs and pulse correlations), even if the precise state of the side-channels is unknown; (2) due to its simplicity, our method is compatible with many other security proofs including those based on the inner product structure of the emitted pulses such as, for instance, the LP analysis \cite{lo4} and the numerical techniques in \cite{wang3,coles,winick}; and (3) our method can be applied to many QKD protocols such as, for example, the BB84 scheme \cite{bennett}, the six-state protocol \cite{bruss}, the SARG04 protocol \cite{scarani2}, distributed-phase-reference protocols \cite{inoue,takesue,stucki} and MDI-QKD \cite{lo2}.
+In this paper, we present a general and simple framework to guarantee the security of QKD in the presence of arbitrary classical pulse correlations of finite length.
+The key idea is very easy yet very useful, that is, we regard the leaked information encoded into the correlations of subsequent pulses as a side channel for each of the pulses.
+The key features of our method include: (1) when combined with the generalised loss-tolerant (GLT) protocol \cite{pereira} or with the reference technique (RT) introduced in this work, it can analytically guarantee the security of QKD with practical devices that suffer from typical source imperfections, i.e.~SPFs and side channels (including mode dependencies, THAs and pulse correlations), even if the state of the side channels is totally unknown; (2) due to its simplicity, our method is compatible with many other security proofs including those based on the inner product structure of the emitted pulses such as, for instance, the GLLP type security proofs \citep{gottesman,lo4,koashi2} and the numerical techniques in \cite{wang3,coles,winick}; and (3) our method can be applied to many QKD protocols such as, for example, the BB84 scheme \cite{bennett}, the six-state protocol \cite{bruss}, the SARG04 protocol \cite{scarani2}, distributed-phase-reference protocols \cite{inoue,takesue,stucki} and MDI-QKD \cite{lo2}.
 Our results indicate the feasibility of secure QKD with arbitrary flawed devices, and therefore they constitute an essential step towards closing the big gap between theory and practice in QKD.